pvonderlind/YOLO/README.md

 ## Datasets

-For training, the 8- and 100-example versions of the COCO dataset, which is also used in YOLO_V1.
+For training and evaluation I use the 8- and 100-example versions of the COCO dataset, which are also used in YOLO_V1.